dhelonious/SublimeSummerfruit/Readme.md

 ## Languages

 I use these themes mainly for **Python** and **Markdown**.
-They are also optimized for usage with [GitSavvy](https://packagecontrol.io/packages/GitSavvy).
+They are also optimized for usage with [GitSavvy](https://packagecontrol.io/packages/GitSavvy) and [BetterFindBuffer](https://packagecontrol.io/packages/BetterFindBuffer).
 I expect that the highlighting in other languages is not optimal.
 If you have suggestions or improvements, please feel free to let me know.